unburn/prodia.js/README.md

 - `seed` - The random seed to use for generation.
 - `steps` - The number of steps to run the model for.
 - `cfg_scale` - The scale of the configuration space to use for generation.
+- `sampler` - The sampler to use for generation.
+- `aspect_ratio` - The aspect ratio to use for generation.
+Defaults to "square".

 Returns a Promise that resolves to an object representing the created job.